nasa/giant/documentation/sphinx/tutorial/opnav.rst

     from giant.stellar_opnav.stellar_class import StellarOpNav, StellarOpNavOptions

     # tool for visualizing the results of our star identification
-    from giant.stellar_opnav.visualizer import show_id_results
+    from giant.stellar_opnav.visualizers import show_id_results

-    # the star catalog we will use for our "truth" star locations (defaults to Gaia)
+    # the star catalog we will use for our "truth" star locations
-    from giant.catalogs.gaia import Gaia
+    from giant.catalogs.gaia import Gaia, DEFAULT_CAT_FILE

     # the class we will use to perform the relative navigation
     from giant.relative_opnav.relnav_class import RelativeOpNav

+    # options for the relative navigation
+    from giant.relative_opnav import XCorrCenterFindingOptions

     # the point spread function for the camera
     from giant.point_spread_functions.gaussians import Gaussian